News|Articles|August 18, 2025

 In August 2024, aflibercept-abzv (Enzeevu; Sandoz) was approved to treat neovascular age-related macular degeneration (nAMD).1 As a biosimilar, aflibercept-abzv is considered interchangeable with its reference product, aflibercept (Eylea; Regeneron Pharmaceuticals, Inc), which is reassuring to those of us who have been prescribing aflibercept 2 mg for our patients for years.
 This similarity was confirmed by the results of the phase 3 Mylight study (NCT04864834), which found that aflibercept-abzv had comparable efficacy, safety, and pharmacokinetics to aflibercept 2 mg in patients with nAMD after 52 weeks.2

-A notable advantage for aflibercept-abzv is that it will come in a prefilled syringe.
+A notable advantage of aflibercept-abzv is that it will come in a prefilled syringe.
 From a workflow perspective, this should help optimize clinic efficiency, especially considering the high number of treatments many practices perform daily.
-From a safety perspective, use of a prefilled syringe may pose a lower risk of endophthalmitis, with fewer failure points during which contamination could occur.
-Ultimately, it is great to have another option to integrate into our portfolio of care, and hopefully, the approval of this and other biosimilars will continue to expand access to the best possible therapies for a greater number of patients.
+From a safety perspective, using a prefilled syringe may pose a lower risk of endophthalmitis, with fewer failure points during which contamination could occur.
+Ultimately, it is great to have another option to integrate into our portfolio of care.
+Hopefully, the approval of this and other biosimilars will continue to expand access to the best possible therapies for a greater number of patients.

 The approval of the Valeda Light Delivery System was based on the results of the randomized, controlled LIGHTSITE III trial (NCT04065490), wherein patients with dry AMD were given either multiwavelength photobiomodulation or sham treatments over 24 months.
 We currently have the 13-month results of this trial, which were promising.
 In LIGHTSIDE III, patients who received photobiomodulation experienced visual acuity gains of 5.4 letters compared with 3.0 letters in patients who received sham.
 Even more promising, patients who received photobiomodulation had significantly decreased odds of going on to develop GA.7

 I am excited at the prospect of having an efficacious therapy to prevent the progression of dry AMD, and I am looking forward to seeing more data about this form of therapy emerge.
-While 13-month data we have so far is encouraging, I would be interested to see the effects on a large group of patients taken out to 2 to 5 years and beyond.
-It will obviously take us time to accrue this data, but if the results we have seen so far hold up over time, this has the potential to be an incredibly impactful form of therapy.
+Although the 13-month data we have so far are encouraging, I would be interested to see the effects on a large group of patients taken out to 2 to 5 years and beyond.
+It will obviously take us time to accrue these data, but if the results we have seen so far hold up over time, this has the potential to be an incredibly impactful form of therapy.

 Another breakthrough we have seen this year has been the approval of revakinagene taroretcel-lwey (Encelto; Neurotech Pharmaceuticals Inc) for the treatment of adults with macular telangiectasia type 2 (MacTel).8